-Outcome Data Elements for Measure Information / Data Source(s) Entity / Agency providing data Frequency of Data Collection a.
-Rates of re-institutionalization Persons returningReasons for return Records and interviews MFP Data Files The Departments of Mental Health, Social Services and Health and Senior Services Semi-Annual b.
-Frequency and reason for deaths Number of persons dying Reasons for death MFP Data Files The Departments of Mental Health and Health and Senior Services Semi-Annual
+Outcome Data Elements for Information / Data Entity / Agency providing data Frequency of Data Measure Source(s) Collection a.
+Rates of re-institutionalization Persons returning Reasons for return The Departments of Mental Health, Social Services and Health and Senior Services Semi-Annual b.
+Frequency and reason for deaths Number of persons dyingReasons for death MFP Data Files The Departments of Mental Health and Health and Senior Services Semi-Annual